xpportal/omi-personality-transform-script/README.md

 This extension allows users to assign personality attributes to a glTF node appended to a file.
 The attributes include `agent`, `personality`, and `defaultMessage`.
 Currently this extension is only compatible with MagickML but will be adjusted to be interoperable with others as more options are available.

 Usage:

-1) `npm install`
+1. `npm install --global @gltf-transform/cli`
-2) `node script.js someobject.glb tubby '#agent is cheery and says nya nya a lot' 'nya nya!'`
+2. `node script.js tubbypet.glb tubby '#agent is cheery and says nya nya a lot' 'nya nya!'`
+3. `gltf-transform vrm --config vrmExtension.js tubbypet.glb output.glb`

 # Extension Name